 Chris Pratt debuted his rippling physique in "Guardians of the Galaxy" after a stunning 80-pound weight loss, which he attributed to a low carb Paleo-style diet, P90X workouts, and CrossFit.
-However, Pratt's workout routine also included hot yoga, KDramaStars reported Aug.
-26.
+However, Pratt's workout routine also included hot yoga.

 "I've been doing hot yoga.
-I love it," said Chris.
+I love it," Chris told the Independent.
 "You go in smelling like whiskey and then it sweats off.
 It's the hardest thing for my body to do.
 That's why I've been doing it.
 I want to do the things that I suck at most and get better."

 Other celebrities who do hot yoga (Bikram is the most popular style of hot yoga) are singer Pink and actress Kate Hudson.
 Proponents say hot yoga has anti-aging health benefits, including improving flexibility and detoxing your body.

 To achieve his ripped body for "Guardians of the Galaxy," the 6-foot-2 Pratt followed a low carb, beer-free Paleo style diet that eliminated processed foods and worked out intensely for six months.
 It was hard work, but part of the job.